FSchiltz/RawParser/README.md

 - Presets
 - Import and export of preset
 - Better demosaic algorithms
-- Support for crop and rotation of image (part of the code is already there)
+- Support for crop (part of the code is already there)

 ## File support:
 ### input: